Jakob-Johansen/HangManJava/README.md

-This is my first big java project.
+This is my first medium big java project.

 NOT DONE!